happybono/AvocadoSmoothie.Barista.Tasting/README.md

 ## Further Reading

 - See the [doc/AvocadoSmoothie_API_Documentation.xml](doc/AvocadoSmoothie_API_Documentation.xml) for full API details.
-- Explore `frmMain.cs` and `frmMain.Designer.cs` for practical usage patterns and UI integration.
+- Explore `FrmMain.cs` and `FrmMain.Designer.cs` for practical usage patterns and UI integration.

 ---

 **AvocadoSmoothie.Barista** : Brew clarity from noisy data.
 **AvocadoSmoothie.Barista.Tasting** : Taste, iterate, and dial in (fine-tune) your recipe.